explosion/spacy-transformers/README.md

 attribute, which lets you access the transformers outputs at runtime via the `doc._.trf_data` extension attribute.
-You can also customize how the `Transformer` object sets annotations onto the `Doc`, by customizing the `Transformer.annotation_setter` object.
+You can also customize how the `Transformer` object sets annotations onto the `Doc`, by customizing the `Transformer.set_extra_annotations` function.
 This callback will be called with the raw input and output data for the whole batch, along with the batch of `Doc` objects, allowing you to implement whatever you need.